ggomaeng/be-the-rocket/README.md

 Inspired by "Be the Rocket" to change the assets and add sharing feature.

-Implemented the project by https://github.com/chriz001/Reacteroids.
+Improved the project by https://github.com/chriz001/Reacteroids.

+Main foucs is to add more social functionalities and add power-ups.

 ## Demo